 If a company can answer yes to any of the following questions, it may be able to reduce its property tax assessment significantly:

 Our nationally recognized and licensed property tax professionals have a comprehensive understanding of federal, state, and local laws, regulations, and procedures.
 We can help reduce the risks associated with incomplete or late property tax filings and help you make use of exemptions, abatements, and other tax-mitigation opportunities.

-We continuously monitor law changes and precedent-setting case law to help uncover and successfully defend tax positions.
-We also work directly with assessors and tax officials, reviewing records and determining value differences that occur as a result of market conditions or economic or functional obsolescence.
+We continuously monitor property tax law and statute changes and precedent-setting case law to help uncover and successfully defend tax positions.
+We also work directly with tax assessors and officials, reviewing records to determine value differences that occur as a result of market conditions or economic or functional obsolescence.

 Thank you.
 Your contact request has been received.
 We will be in touch soon.